-- A Desert Island Disc for yours truly – 5 Stars:”…this record stands as their greatest triumph… its classic status cannot be denied”
+- A true Desert Island Disc – 5 stars: “…this record stands as their greatest triumph… its classic status cannot be denied.”

 Listen to the vocal harmonies — you can separate out all the parts much more clearly on these Hot Stamper pressings.
 You can really hear precisely who’s in there and what part they are playing in the vocal arrangement.
 I can’t remember ever hearing it sound so clear.
 The best copies really let you hear into the music.